 Click on one of the LED buttons in the middle of the window.
-The corresponding LED on the UnoProLogic-U2 board should light up.
+The corresponding LED on the MegaProLogic board should light up.
+Clink on the Blinky button for a light show.

 To exercise the Single Byte Transfer EndTerm, click the "Byte" button in the Transfer Controls group.
 Type in several numbers separated by a space and less 256 into the Multiple Byte textbox.
 Then hit the Multi Byte button.
 The numbers appear in the Receive Byte textbox.